TimNatal1887/RecipEATS-Project/README.md

 #### Bonus Items
 Stretch Goals:

--A fun option to invite a user, enabling them on our site/app to input their own recipes, according to the same object structure of our `recipes` data-point.

--Reviews or comments from the user on any recipe resource that persists in JSON server.
+-Reviews or comments or ratings are options for any user to do  for any recipe resource that persists in JSON server, making our app more interactive.

 -Most, if not all our images, are stored and uploaded in a Cloudinary account, owned by one of our squad members: Marlon.

 -Sorting and searching for data, filtering it down to maybe a few handful of recipes, based on an ingredient(s) to be excluded.

+-Specific filter buttons -- `Vegan`, `Vegetarian` and `Gluten-Free` really cater to our user-base of very picky eaters.

 #### Contributing
 Contributions: